wei1769/rbpf/README.md

 it contains an interpreter, an x86_64 JIT-compiler for eBPF programs, as well as an assembler, disassembler and verifier.

+## Supported Platforms

-The crate is supposed to compile and run on Linux, MacOS X, and Windows, although the JIT-compiler does not work with Windows at this time.
+The crate is supposed to compile and run on Linux, macOS, and Windows, although the JIT-compiler does not run on Windows at this time.

 ## Link to the crate